 - Provide false, inaccurate, or misleading information; and

 - Encourage or induce any third party to engage in any of the activities prohibited under this Section.

 We will own exclusive rights, including all intellectual property rights, to any feedback, suggestions, ideas or other information or materials regarding Company or our Services that you provide, whether by email, posting through our Services or otherwise (“Feedback”).
 Any Feedback you submit is non-confidential and will become the sole property of Company.
 We will be entitled to the unrestricted use and dissemination of such Feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to you.
 You waive any rights you may have to the Feedback (including any copyrights or moral rights).
 Do not send us Feedback if you expect to be paid or want to continue to own or claim rights in them.
 We also have the right to disclose your identity to any third party who is claiming that any content posted by you constitutes a violation of their intellectual property rights, or of their right to privacy.
-We have the right to remove any posting you make on our website if, in our opinion, your post does not comply with the content standards set out in Section 16.
 Further, you agree not to submit any Feedback that is defamatory, illegal, offensive, or otherwise violates any right of any third party, or breaches any agreement between you and any third party.

 Unless otherwise indicated by us, all copyright and other intellectual property rights in all content and other materials contained on our website or provided in connection with the Services, including, without limitation, the Company or Company logo and all designs, text, graphics, pictures, information, data, software, sound files, other files, and the selection and arrangement thereof (collectively, “Company Materials”) are the proprietary property of Company or our licensors or suppliers and are protected by copyright laws and other intellectual property rights laws.